 The Wall Street Journal reported in August that "Patient cost-sharing rose by 77% between 2004 and 2014, driven by a 256% jump in deductible payments."
 As a financial planner, it is common to hear frustration from families paying significantly more in recent years for high deductible policies requiring tens of thousands out-of-pocket before insurance contributes.

 All HCSM plans emphasize that they are not insurance.
 Although technically true, they operate in a similar fashion using different terminology.
 Like a premium, the plans require monthly shares or gifts in exchange for membership.
-The cost of these monthly shares are lower if the member takes an increased "personal responsibility" or "annual household portion" (read: deductible).
+The cost of these monthly shares is lower if the member takes an increased "personal responsibility" or "annual household portion" (read: deductible).
 When a medical event occurs, a "need" is filed instead of a claim.
 Similar to conventional insurance, Medi-share has a preferred network of providers that typically discount their bills for members.

 From the perspective of the government, HCSMs are not currently considered to be insurance organizations and safe harbor exemptions in 30 states insulate them from liability.
-Because they are not regulated by state insurance commissioners, compliance with cash reserve requirements is not required and they cannot be held liable for breach of insurance contract.
+Because they are not regulated by state insurance commissioners, compliance with cash reserve requirements is not required, and they cannot be held liable for breach of insurance contract.
 There may be little or no scrutiny of business practices.

 Participation does exempt individuals from the Affordable Care Act (ACA) insurance mandate and corresponding penalties.
-From a federal perspective, some criticize these plans undermine one of the key components of the ACA: when the entire population buys into large, diverse insurance pools, healthier individuals in effect subsidize less healthy people.
+From a federal perspective, some say these plans undermine one of the key components of the ACA: when the entire population buys into large, diverse insurance pools, healthier individuals in effect subsidize less healthy people.
 Therefore, a person who does not expect to incur medical expenses may join a HCSM to pay less, essentially driving up premiums for those in traditional insurance plans.

 Key differences between HCSMs and standard ACA insurance coverage:

 Pre-existing conditions can be discriminated against.
-Enrollment is not guaranteed and certain conditions that developed prior to joining such as diabetes or pregnancy may require significantly higher member contributions.
+Enrollment is not guaranteed, and certain conditions that developed prior to joining, such as diabetes or pregnancy, may require significantly higher member contributions.

 Routine preventative services are not covered.